 The $50 processing fee is nonrefundable.
 Refunds may take up to eight weeks to process, starting from the time a written request is received by Summer Music Clinic.

 All program applications must be accompanied by the nonrefundable registration fee before they can be processed.

-|Period||Percent of Refund|
+|Period||Percent of refund|

 Full refund will also be issued in the following cases regardless of date:

-|Withdraw during the period of June 2 – two weeks before program start||90% refund
+|Withdraw during the period of one month prior to the first day of the program – two weeks before program start||90% refund

-|Withdraw during the period of two weeks before program start – opening day of camp||80% refund
+|Withdraw during the period of two weeks before program start – Day before opening day of program||80% refund

-|First day of Program and any time after||0% refund
+|First day of program and any time after||No refund

 Badger Precollege reserves the right to cancel classes when necessary, including those for which enrollment numbers are not sufficient, or those for which a highly qualified instructor is unavailable.
 In the case of course cancellations, we will be happy to help you choose an alternative course.
-If no acceptable alternative is available, we will refund any tuition paid, minus any non-refundable application fees or deposits.
+If no acceptable alternative is available, we will refund any tuition paid, minus any nonrefundable application fees or deposits.